zangojain/HoL/README.md

 Hopefully this has given you an idea of what it takes to take a Java application from source, through tests and on to a Kubernetes cluster with Wercker, along with the option of running the whole process locally.

+If you want to TL;DR your way to a working repo, switch to the "end-state" branch.

 Comments, suggestions, and improvements are always welcome! :)